 Where necessary, comparative information has been reclassified to achieve consistency in disclosure with current financial year amounts and other disclosures.
 Refer to note 1 (z) new standards applicable for the current year.
-Pre 1 July 2019 accounting policies under AASB 139 and AASB 118 are set out in the 30 June 2019 financial statements.

 (c) Use of estimates and judgements

 The preparation of the financial statements in conformity with AASBs requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised and in any future periods affected.